Isaiah 1 & 2

 Verses 34, “Let your women keep silent in the churches, for they are not permitted to speak; but they are to be submissive, as the law also says.”

 Not a popular thought in today’s world!
 So what does it mean?
-Does it mean, as women we do not have spiritual gifts or that we should not use them in church?
+Does it mean, we don’t have spiritual gifts or that we should not use them in church?

-God has called women to be in a role of submission in the church, as well as, in the home.
-That does not mean that women cannot teach and use their gifts, but Scripture does forbid us from being in authority over men in the church.
-In part, that means women should not be elders and pastors exercising authority over men.
+God has called women to a role of submission in the church, as well as, in the home.
+That doesn’t mean that women can’t teach and use their gifts, but Scripture does forbid us from being in authority over men in the church.
+In part, that means women should not be elders and pastors.

 In our culture, we view submission as a lesser role, but Scripture does not back that up.
 Galatians 3.28 says:

 28 There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female; for you are all one in Christ Jesus.
 29 And if you are Christ’s, then you are Abraham’s seed, and heirs according to the promise.

 The role of submission whether in the family, in the church, or in civil society does not reflect the value or importance of the person in submission.
 In fact, while all three members of the Trinity are co-equal, there is submission within the Trinity.
 Father, Son, and Holy Spirit are all equally God, all eternal, all omniscient, all omnipotent, and more.
 But the Son willingly submitted to the Father:

 “I do not seek My own will but the will of the Father who sent Me” (Jn.
 5.30).

 “ And He was withdrawn from them about a stone’s throw, and He knelt down and prayed, saying, “Father, if it is Your will, take this cup away from Me; nevertheless not My will, but Yours, be done.”
 (Lk.
 22.41-42).

 And the Holy Spirit submits to and glorifies the Son.
 John 16.13-14: